Here's How Your Trade Las Vegas Sands Corp. (LVS) Aggressively Right Now

 LVS’s Market Performance

-LVS stocks went down by -1.57% for the week, with a monthly jump of 1.26% and a quarterly performance of -10.92%, while its annual performance rate touched 13.32%.
-The volatility ratio for the week stands at 1.86% while the volatility levels for the past 30 days are set at 2.36% for Las Vegas Sands Corp..
-The simple moving average for the period of the last 20 days is -2.73% for LVS stocks with a simple moving average of -0.32% for the last 200 days.
+LVS stocks went down by -2.26% for the week, with a monthly drop of -4.53% and a quarterly performance of -16.41%, while its annual performance rate touched 10.72%.
+The volatility ratio for the week stands at 2.22% while the volatility levels for the past 30 days are set at 2.19% for Las Vegas Sands Corp..
+The simple moving average for the period of the last 20 days is -4.61% for LVS stocks with a simple moving average of -3.13% for the last 200 days.

 Analysts’ Opinion of LVS